Study Guide

 Poe Russell mentioned this budding idea to Seattle Public Theater’s Producing Artistic Director Amy Poisson over coffee in 2023.
 Poisson was excited about it and threw her support and enthusiasm behind the project.
 “She became my doula, so to speak,” Poe Russell said.

-Over the past three years, Poe Russell traveled to Bessie’s hometown of Atlanta, Texas, conducted hours of research, and worked with Poisson and composer Dionne McClain-Freeney to bring Coleman’s story to life in “Aviatrix.”
+Over the past three years, Poe Russell and Poisson traveled to Bessie’s hometown of Atlanta, Texas, conducted hours of research, and brought composer Dionne McClain-Freeney onboard to bring Coleman’s story to life in Aviatrix.

 “It is so much better because of Distillery,” she said.
 “I can’t even imagine where it would be had we not had that opportunity.
 It just meant everything.”